Prostate Problems Erectile Disfunction

 - Strengthen pelvic muscles

-- Improve bladder control
+- May improve bladder control

-- Enhance urinary flow
+- Can enhance urinary flow

 How to Do Kegels: